 40.35 FRANCE: France may grant BRPs to Russia once Russia and Germany have gone to war.
 France may not grant BRPs to Britain or the U.S.

-40.36 RUSSIA: Once Russia has gone to war with Germany, the Western Allies may grant BRPs to Russia, even after a Russian surrender.
-Russia must grant BRPs to Germany if it surrenders (60.6).
-Russia may not otherwise grant BRPs.
+40.36 RUSSIA: Once Russia has gone to war with Germany, the Western Allies may grant BRPs to Russia.
+Russia may not grant BRPs.